MoneyFox/MoneyFox/CONTRIBUTE.md

 Thanks for your interest!
 We appreciate any contribution to the project.
 This document tries to help you get started.
 If you have questions please write me a mail (see profile).

-## Tools
-You will need the SQLite UWP plugin for Visual Studio.

-For more information see this [wiki page](https://github.com/MoneyFox/MoneyFox.Windows/wiki/Getting-Started)

 ## Feature Requests / Bug reports
 Is there a feature you would like to see in a future release?
 Or have you found a bug?
 Create a new issue and give describe it as good as possible.